Researcher who has distorted voter data appointed to Homeland Security election integrity role

 In 2020, her election research misrepresented incomplete state voter data to falsely claim that Pennsylvania had more votes reported than voters.
 Trump echoed the falsehood during his speech to supporters on Jan.
 6, 2021, saying Pennsylvania “had 205,000 more votes than you had voters.”
 Shortly after, his supporters violently attacked the U.S. Capitol in an effort to prevent Biden from becoming president.

-In 2021, Honey was involved in the Arizona Senate’s partisan audit of election results in the state’s largest county, she confirmed in a podcast interview with a GOP lawyer.
-That review, which spent six months searching for evidence of fraud, was described by experts as riddled with errors, bias and flawed methodology.
-Even still, it came up with a vote tally that would not have altered the outcome, finding that Biden actually won by more votes than the official results certified in 2020.
+In 2021, Honey was involved in the Arizona Senate’s partisan audit of election results in Maricopa County, she confirmed in a podcast interview with a GOP lawyer.
+That review in the state's most populous county, which spent six months searching for evidence of fraud, was described by experts as riddled with errors, bias and flawed methodology.
+Still, it came up with a vote tally that would not have altered the outcome, finding that Biden actually won by more votes than the official results certified in 2020.

 In 2022, Honey’s organization Verity Vote issued a report claiming that Pennsylvania had sent some 250,000 “unverified” mail ballots to voters who provided invalid identification or no identification at all.